Toro (comics): Thomas Raymond

-After America is conquered by Hydra during the 2017 "Secret Empire" storyline, Toro and Jim Hammond seek help and sanctuary in Namor's realm.
-However, Namor had been promised Atlantis would be left alone if they cooperated and thus imprisons Toro and Hammond to turn them over to Hydra.
+Toro's past self appears in the Avengers/Invaders miniseries, where he is temporarily transported to the present day and revealed to be a mutant.
+In Avengers/Invaders #12, Bucky Barnes resurrects Toro using a Cosmic Cube.

+In the 2009 miniseries The Torch, the Mad Thinker imprisons Toro and vivisects him to learn more about his powers.
+He discovers that Toro possesses artificial cells similar to the Human Torch.

+In Infinity, Toro is retconned to be an Inhuman.

 Benito Serrano

 A new Toro appears as a member of the Young Allies.
 This Toro is Benito Serrano (the same identity as the Toro from Counter-Earth), but is from the "normal" Earth-616 Marvel Universe.

 During the "Secret Empire" storyline, Toro appears as a member of the Underground when Hydra took over the United States.

 Powers and abilities

 Toro has superhuman abilities which are similar to those of the Human Torch (the ability to fly and burst into flames, as well as flame resistance).
 These were originally thought to be caused by his parents' exposure to radiation prior to his conception, making Toro a genetic mutant.
 Investigation by the Mad Thinker reveals that the similarity is because his nervous system has incorporated artificial power cells, exactly the same kind of power cells that power the original Human Torch.
 Reed Richards confirmed that these cells interfered with the natural expression of his mutant powers, causing him to mimic the Human Torch.
 Many years later, Toro's origins were retroactively changed again, to explain his powers in fact came from recessive Inhuman genes.
 After exposure to Terrigen Mists, he cocooned and expressed his full powers.
 Where previously he "subconsciously duplicated" the Human Torch's appearance, now Toro's body was composed of pink, gaseous, chemical flame.

 Toro's metabolism is enhanced when he activates his flame powers, once recovering from heart surgery within a few minutes, and once healing extensive damage inflicted by the Mad Thinker's experiments to the point that open wounds healed and scarred over in the time it took him to fly from the North Atlantic Ocean to New York City.

 The second Toro has the power to change himself into a superhuman form with bull-like horns and skin, greater physical mass, superhuman strength and the ability to leap far distances.